joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-24-consume-rabbitmq-queues-with-laravel-jobs.md

 ProcessRabbitMQMessage::dispatchSync()
 ```

-If everything went well, you should see the success exit code on your console.
+If everything goes well, you should see the success exit code on your console.

 ### Retries and Error Handling
 Implement retry mechanisms and error handling within your job logic.
 If a job fails due to a timeout, have mechanisms to retry or log the failure for further investigation.